nf-core/website/CODE_OF_CONDUCT.md

 Our CoC will be strictly enforced and the nf-core team reserve the right to exclude participants who do not comply with our guidelines from our workspaces and future nf-core activities.

-**This rule also applies to members of the nf-core team and the safety officer.**

 We ask all members of our community to help maintain a supportive and productive workspace and to avoid behaviours that can make individuals feel unsafe or unwelcome.
 Please help us maintain and uphold this CoC.